nerodroid/cpp-sqlite3-database-basics/README.md

 # cpp-sqlite3-database-basics

-This few files are to demo Dtabase basics in C++
+This few files are to demo sqlite3 basics in C++

 Steps for Setup